kestra-io/docs/content/docs/expressions/index.md

 {% endfor %}
 ```

+Keep in mind that in Kestra's YAML syntax, you can also simply use the `#` symbol to add comments.

 ### Literals

 The simplest form of expressions are literals.
-Literals are representations for Java types such as strings and numbers.
+Literals are Pebble representations for Java types such as strings and numbers.
 - `"Hello World"`: Everything between two double or single quotes is a string.
-You can use a backslash to escape
-quotation marks within the string.
+You can use a backslash to escape quotation marks within the string.
 - `"Hello #{who}"`: String interpolation is also possible using `#{}`.
-In this example,
-if the value of the variable `who` is `"world"`, then the expression will be evaluated to `"Hello world"`.
+In this example, if the value of the variable `who` is `"world"`, then the expression will be evaluated to `"Hello world"`.
 - `100 + 10l * 2.5`: Integers, longs and floating point numbers are similar to their Java counterparts.
-- `true` / `false`: Boolean values equivalent to their Java counterparts.
+- `true` or `false`: Boolean values equivalent to their Java counterparts.
-- `null`: Represents no specific value, similar to its Java counterpart. `none` is an alias for null.
+- `null`: Represents no specific value, similar to its Java counterpart; `none` is an alias for null.

 ### Collections